artikcloud/sample-nodejs-createScene/readme.md

 ###Run sample

-Run the script via command line to create 2 scenes into your account.
+Run the script via command line to create 2 Scenes in your account.

 ```
 %> node create_scene.js